 Also, be sure to take advantage of the myriad print and digital resources on Poe that are available in Durham’s Media Center.
 Many are currently featured on the “Spooky Books” display, but be sure to search Poe in Destiny to see all the super cool items available for check out.

 Great Books: Tales of Edgar Allan Poe Discovery Education, 2003 .
 Full Video.

 Portrait of Edgar Allan Poe (1809-1849).
 Fine Art.
 Encyclopædia Britannica ImageQuest.
 Web.
 23 Oct 2014.

 WANT MORE POE?
 Check out Thinkport for an abundance of awesome Poe resources including lesson plans, engaging activities, poetry readings, online field trips and so much more!
 Under “Interactive Media” click on “Knowing Poe,” or simply search “Poe” in the search box.
 Be sure to have plenty of time set aside to peruse this resource.
 You will get sucked in!

-Students will soon be visiting the media center for the first time with their Reading teachers.
-Media Specialist, Mrs. Baker will lead 6th graders through all the ins-and-outs of their middle school media center.
-Students will also have the opportunity to browse the collection and to utilize the online catalog, Destiny, to guide their selections.
-Finally, sixth graders will be able to check out their first library books of the 2017-18 school year and will have the first picks from the new books.
-Any students from Mrs. Walker’s, Mrs. Dean’s, or Mrs. Slade’s Reading classes who missed this exciting event should view Media Center Orientation and complete the accompanying Media Center Orientation Guide.
+Sixth grade students are visiting the media center for the first time this week with their ELA teachers.
+Media Specialist, Mrs. Baker and Media Paraprofessional, Mrs. Webb will introduce 6th graders to the Durham Media Center where students will search the library collection utilizing the online catalog, Destiny and will then locate and check out books of interest to them.
+Any students from Mrs. Stahler’s, Mrs. Hall’s, Mrs. Dean’s, and Mrs. Slade’s ELA classes who missed this exciting event should view the Media Center Orientation and complete the accompanying Media Center Orientation Guide.